 Identifying your audience also lets you connect with them, an important part of book marketing.
 Don’t wait until the book is completely done before you get involved with social networks and interest groups.

 Age is more than just a number.
-If you want to write children’s non-fiction, clearly identify your readers’ age range.
+If you want to write nonfiction for children, clearly identify your readers’ age range.
 Reading levels change rapidly as children develop, and you don’t want to overwhelm a young audience or bore an older one.

 Familiarize yourself with popular books written for that age range.
 Later in the process, you can also enlist younger beta readers to help you identify potential problem areas.